YaminiSeerapu/java-hello-world-webapp/README.md

 java-hello-world-webapp
 =======================

-A simple java web app
+A simple java web app for learning Jenkins deployment and a demo for pushing them in GitHub